carpentries-incubator/scrna-seq-analysis/_episodes/02-workflow.md

   CEL-seq, CEL-seq2, and inDrop.
 >
 > -  STRT-seq, STRT-seq-2i, Drop-seq, Chromium (10x Genomics), Seq-Well, and SPLiT-seq all perform full-length cDNA synthesis like SMART-seq and SMART-seq2, but STRT-seq and STRT-seq-2i only sequence the 5′ end of the transcripts, while the others focus on 3′ sequencing of the mRNA.
+> -  In Figure3 you can see the differences of methodologies between various techniques.
 {: .callout}

 ![Figure2](https://github.com/user-attachments/assets/e81f3706-8f25-44a5-977b-544b0500d870)

 Cell barcodes are used to determine each read belongs to which cell and UMI is used for identification of each RNA molecule and enales counting the frequency of reads.